zatsaroi/BSR3/README.md

   application to atomic structure, electron collisions and photoionization
   >Oleg Zatsarinny and Klaus Bartschat
   >J. Phys.
 B: At.
 Mol.
 Opt.
 Phys.
 46 (2013) 112001

+# Installation

+put DEF_03 (see Libraries_03) in your home directory, make corrections in the file regarding your compiler, then compile the libraries first, then all programs in raw, using the Makefiles for each program